-- 11. The following regulations apply to non-farm dwellings approved pursuant to Section 17.136.050(A) and meeting provisions listed in 17.136.070 as follows: - (a) Special Setbacks: - Dwellings.
-A special dwelling setback of 200 feet from any abutting parcel in farm use or timber production is required. - Accessory buildings.
-A special setback of 100 feet is required for buildings accessory to a (2) dwelling from any abutting parcel in farm use or timber production. - Adjustments.
-The special setbacks in (1) and (2) may be reduced if it is determined that a lesser (3) setback will prevent activities associated with the dwelling or accessory building from seriously interfering with farming or forest practices as provided in Section 17.110.680. - Fire Hazard Reduction: As a condition of approval for any non-farm dwelling located closer than 200 (b) feet to timber, the owner shall be required to provide continuing fire hazard management in accordance with Chapter 3 of "Fire Safety Consideration for Development in Forested Area", 1978, and any revisions - Prior to issuance of any residential building permit for an approved non-farm dwelling under Section (c) 17.137.050(A), evidence shall be provided that the County Assessor has disqualified the lot or parcel for valuation at true cash value for farm or forest use; and that the additional tax or penalty has been imposed, if any is applicable, as provided by ORS 308A.113 or ORS 308A.724 or ORS 321.359 (1)(b), ORS 321.842(1)(A) and 321.716.
+- 11. The following regulations apply to non-farm dwellings approved pursuant to Section 17.136.050(A) and meeting provisions listed in 17.136.070 as follows: - (a) Special Setbacks: - (1) Dwellings.
+A special dwelling setback of 200 feet from any abutting parcel in farm use or timber production is required. - (2) Accessory buildings.
+A special setback of 100 feet is required for buildings accessory to a dwelling from any abutting parcel in farm use or timber production. - (3) Adjustments.
+The special setbacks in (1) and (2) may be reduced if it is determined that a lesser setback will prevent activities associated with the dwelling or accessory building from seriously interfering with farming or forest practices as provided in Section 17.110.680. - (b) Fire Hazard Reduction: As a condition of approval for any non-farm dwelling located closer than 200 feet to timber, the owner shall be required to provide continuing fire hazard management in accordance with Chapter 3 of "Fire Safety Consideration for Development in Forested Area", 1978, and any revisions thereto - (c) Prior to issuance of any residential building permit for an approved non-farm dwelling under Section 17.137.050(A), evidence shall be provided that the County Assessor has disqualified the lot or parcel for valuation at true cash value for farm or forest use; and that the additional tax or penalty has been imposed, if any is applicable, as provided by ORS 308A.113 or ORS 308A.724 or ORS 321.359 (1)(b), ORS 321.842(1)(A) and 321.716.
 A parcel that has been disqualified under this section shall not requalify for special assessment unless, when combined with another contiguous parcel, it constitutes a qualifying parcel. - 12.
-The subject parcel measures approximately 140 feet by 530 feet, and it would be difficult or impossible to develop the property and meet the special dwelling setbacks established in #11(a) above.
-The parcel is situated between the right-of-way of Salamander Road on the east and adjacent to Jefferson-Marion Road and the railroad right-of-way on the west.
-The rights-of-way provide a substantial buffer to farming operations that may occur to the east and west.
-The subject property is bordered to the south by a parcel previously approved for a non-farm dwelling and on the north by a parcel itself sandwiched between the roadway and the railroad tracks.
-It appears that considering the setting of the subject parcel, adequate buffering is provided to prevent the proposed dwelling and accessory structures from seriously interfering with farming practices in the area.
-Subsequently, the setback adjustment provided in #11(a)(3) can be granted, and structures can be placed within the standard 20 foot property line setbacks allowed in the zone.
+Due to the relative size and shape of the parcel, the presence of a pond on the parcel which limits areas where develop could occur, and the fact that an existing structure would be used as a dwelling, it would be difficult or unnecessary to develop the property and meet the special dwelling setbacks established in #11(a) above.
+Consequently, the setback adjustment provided in #11(a)(3) can be granted, and structures can be placed within the standard 20 foot property line setbacks allowed in the zone.
 The property is not located within 200 feet of timber and the fire hazard reduction is not applicable.
-However, a condition of approval shall be placed to disqualify the property from any special assessment prior to obtaining a building permit. - Chapter 17.136.100(C) requires that a declaratory statement acknowledging surrounding farm and forest uses be 13. recorded for all newly approved dwellings.
+It can be made a condition of approval that the property be disqualified from any special assessment prior to obtaining a building permit. - 13.
+Chapter 17.136.100(C) requires that a declaratory statement acknowledging surrounding farm and forest uses be recorded for all newly approved dwellings.
 This can be made a condition of any approval. - 14.
-Based on the above discussion, the applicant has adequately addressed all the applicable criteria for placing a nonfarm dwelling on the property.
-Therefore, subject to meeting conditions of approval, the application for a nonfarm dwelling is APPROVED.
+Based on the above discussion, the applicant has adequately addressed all the applicable criteria for placing a non-farm dwelling on the property.
+Therefore, subject to meeting conditions of approval, the application for a non-farm dwelling is APPROVED.